Scripture Passage: Exodus 20:15

 Adrian Rogers says, “Misery comes from mirrors.
 Joy comes from windows when we’re beginning to pour out and give to others.”

-Would you like to teach your children the importance of working with honesty, vigor, and the expectation to give it away?
+Would you like to teach your children the importance of working with honesty, vigor, and the expectation to give to others?
 Adrian Rogers emphasizes this powerful advice from John Wesley: “Make all you can, save all you can, and give all you can.”